youngsuncompton/YSC/colophon.md

 ---

 <!-- The typeface,... designed by ... and distributed by ..., is used throughout.  -->
-Young Sun Compton, living/working in NYC, is an interaction designer at the Museum of Modern Art and ~~professor at the School of Visual Arts~~ taking a break from teaching this year (2017).
+Young Sun Compton, living/working in NYC, is an interaction designer at the Museum of Modern Art and ~~professor at the School of Visual Arts~~ taking a break from teaching this year.
 He’s held positions at industry-leading design agencies Pentagram and VSA Partners, received recognition from numerous design publications, and awards from the Type Directors Club, Industrial Designers Society of America, and U.S. Cannes.

 <div class="post-content"><img src="/img/TYPOGRAPHIE.jpg"></div>